 Flexible Magic Users

-Hogwarts professors like Professors McGonagall, Flitwick, and Slughorn are more highly trained and experienced magic users, so their magic falls in the middle of the spectrum.
-The professors are capable of non-verbal magic and advanced spellwork beyond the ability of the students. (e.g. only potion masters like Slughorn and Snape are capable of brewing the tricky Felix Felicis potion) But the professors still require a wand and have limitations. (e.g. Professor McGonagall is an animagus – an advanced magical ability – and undoubtedly powerful, but she doesn’t perform wildly inventive, wandless, or unique magic like Dumbledore.)
+Flexible magic users are subject to less limitations regarding the type and strength of magic they can perform than firm magic users, still require a wand, but can perform non-verbal magic.
+Hogwarts professors such as Professors McGonagall, Flitwick, and Slughorn are more highly trained and experienced magic users, so their magic falls in the middle of the spectrum.
+Capable of non-verbal magic, these professors are skilled at advanced spellwork beyond the ability of the students.
+For example, although Hermione manages to brew Polyjuice Potion in her second year, only potion masters like Slughorn and Snape can create the tricky Felix Felicis potion.
+But even skilled firm magic users still require a wand and are subject to limitations.
+Professor McGonagall is an animagus – an advanced magical ability – and undoubtedly powerful.
+But being a rule-follower, readers don’t see her performing the wildly inventive, wandless, or unique magic like headmaster Albus Dumbledore.

-Severus Snape is an advanced magic user and falls on the spectrum between the other Hogwarts professors and expert users like Dumbledore.
+Like McGonagall, Severus Snape is an advanced magic user and falls on the spectrum above the other Hogwarts professors but below expert users like Dumbledore.
 Snape can invent spells, is an even more accomplished potions master than the author of the potions textbook, and an expert dueller who teaches Harry the disarming spell.
-In ‘Deathly Hallows’, Snape is able to find Harry in the middle of a remote forest despite Hermione’s protective charms (a feat Ron can only accomplish with Dumbledore’s deluminator), and casts his doe patronus to guide Harry to the pool without betraying his presence or leaving footprints in the snow.
+In ‘Deathly Hallows’, Snape is able to find Harry in the middle of a remote forest despite Hermione’s protective charms, a feat Ron can only accomplish with Dumbledore’s deluminator.
+To guide Harry towards the Sword of Gryffindor in the forest pool, Snape casts his doe patronus without betraying his presence or leaving footprints in the snow.
 The limitations of Snape’s magic (including legilimency) aren’t clear, so his magic is softer and less defined than that of the other professors.

 Soft Magic Users

-Dumbledore, Voldemort, (and occasionally Harry, and Lily Potter in a one-off) all perform magic that break the guidelines completely, which lands them on the soft end of the spectrum.
+Soft magic users can invent spells, perform non-verbal magic without a wand, and are subject to few known limitations.
+Dumbledore, Voldemort, Harry on occasion, and Lily Potter in a one-off circumstance, all perform magic that break the guidelines completely, which qualifies them as the most powerful users on soft end of the spectrum.

-Dumbledore performs impossible magic without a wand when he disapparates from inside Hogwarts by clasping onto Fawkes’s tailfeathers in ‘Order of the Phoenix.’
-He also is capable of sensing traces left behind by magic using only his hands, and can even recognize Voldemort’s signature style in the cave by the sea in ‘Half Blood Prince’.
+As the most powerful magic user in the series, Dumbledore performs impossible magic without a wand and the limits of his abilities are unknown.
+He disapparates from inside Hogwarts, despite protective spells that prevent other lesser magic users from doing the same, by clasping onto Fawkes’s tail feathers in ‘Order of the Phoenix’.
+He can sense traces left behind by magic using only his hands, and can even recognize Voldemort’s signature magical style in the cave by the sea in ‘Half Blood Prince’.

-Voldemort flies without broom or thestral, and both he and Dumbledore cast improvised magic when duelling in the Ministry of Magic in ‘Order of the Phoenix’.
+Other soft magic users are Voldemort and other powerful Death Eaters who are capable of flight without broom or thestral.
+Both Voldemort and Dumbledore cast powerful improvised magic when dueling in the Ministry of Magic in ‘Order of the Phoenix’.

 Since Harry has a lot of heavy lifting to do narratively and thematically as the protagonist, Rowling places him on both ends of the spectrum simultaneously.
 Harry starts the story learning firm magic at Hogwarts with all the other students, but unknowingly has a lot of soft magic bestowed upon him by his mother (the protection in his blood and skin), and courtesy of Voldemort (mind connection via his scar and being an unintended Horcrux).

-Harry isn’t aware of his soft magical abilities until Dumbledore explains them afterwards.
-This enables Rowling to keep readers engaged book after book because she reveals more and more unexpected aspects of Harry’s soft magic as the series progresses.
+Harry isn’t aware of his soft magical abilities until Dumbledore explains them afterwards and only partially.
+This enables Rowling to keep readers engaged novel after novel.
+By having Dumbledore only provide Harry and readers with piecemeal explanations about how and why Harry’s mysterious soft magic works, she leaves herself room to reveal more and more unexpected aspects of her magic system as the series progresses.

 Sustaining Narrative Tension

 In general, Rowling uses firm magic to create narrative tension in the form of problems and conflict for Harry to establish stakes.
 The dementors, the basilisk, Horcruxes, and the unbeatable Elder Wand are all real dangers that threaten Harry’s survival.
-She then deploys soft, more imaginative and unpredictable magic to resolve those problems at the climax of each book.
+Rowling then deploys soft, more imaginative and unpredictable magic to resolve those problems at the climax of each novel.

 But we start reading ‘Deathly Hollows’ with no idea of how Harry is going to find or overcome Voldemort’s Horcruxes.
 Horcruxes are a firm aspect of Rowling’s magic – Harry learns how they are made, their function, and that they can’t be destroyed with ordinary magic.
-Rowling teaches us firm rules about Horcruxes so she can highlight the impossible odds Harry is up against.
-And Harry must face Voldemort – who is armed with the unbeatable Elder Wand – alone, without Dumbledore, his wisest and most powerful mentor and protector.
+Rowling teaches us firm rules about Horcruxes to emphasize the impossible odds Harry is up against.
+For added suspense, Harry must face Voldemort – armed with the unbeatable Elder Wand – alone.
+As befitting Harry’s coming-of-age character arc, Rowling wisely dispenses with Dumbledore – Harry’s wisest and most powerful mentor and protector – in the preceding novel, placing the full weight of victory or defeat on her young protagonist’s shoulders.
 These high stakes increase narrative tension because readers can’t predict how Harry will triumph over such a powerful adversary.

 Conclusion: Not All Magic Users are Created Equal

 Rowling wisely grants only her most narratively important characters – Voldemort, Dumbledore and Harry – with soft magical powers.
-Having powers that are more mysterious, powerful, and not subject to any known limitation distinguishes her hero (Harry), mentor (Dumbledore) and antagonist (Voldemort) from the rest of the cast as uniquely powerful.
+Having powers that are more mysterious, powerful, and not subject to any known limitation distinguishes her protagonist (Harry), mentor (Dumbledore) and antagonist (Voldemort) character archetypes from the rest of the cast as uniquely powerful, interesting, and unpredictable.
 It also allows Rowling to gradually reveal Harry’s, Dumbledore’s, and Voldemort’s backstories which are rich in mysterious soft magic to create and sustain reader intrigue.

 More Posts In This Series

-Part 1 – ‘Avatar: The Last Airbender’ – the characteristics of a hard magic system.
+Part 1 – ‘Avatar: The Last Airbender’ – Hard Magic Systems

-Part 5 – ‘The Thematic Magic of ‘Lord of the Rings’ – how Tolkien uses soft magic to convey theme.
+Part 5 – ‘Lord of the Rings’ – Soft Magic Systems

 What do you think of how Rowling uses magic?
 Tell me in the comments!